 In Moscow and St. Petersburg, we continue our partnership with two community-based NGOs, offering healthcare to vulnerable people, including those living with HIV.
 The current project has been running since 2020, and has expanded its support from COVID-19 to additional infectious diseases.

-Since the war in Ukraine began, approximately 1.5 million people have fled the country, of whom more than 53,000 have sought safety in Russia.
+Since the war in Ukraine escalated in 2022, many people have sought safety in Russia.
 We have set up teams in Russia to explore the humanitarian and medical needs of refugees and displaced people.

 MSF's mental health program in Ingushetia and Chechnya